marcoscurvello/dotfiles/README.md

 ./install
 ```

+## Customization

+You can customize these dotfiles to suit your needs:

+- Add your own aliases in `~/.zsh_aliases`
+- Add your own functions in `~/.zsh/functions/`
+- Modify `~/.zshrc` for Zsh-specific configurations
+- Adjust `~/.gitconfig` for Git configurations

+Remember to re-run `./install` after making changes to ensure everything is properly linked.

 Note: The installation script will symlink the appropriate files to your home directory.
 Make sure to backup your existing dotfiles before running the installation.